 Many people recognise the age of Pleasure Beach’s Scenic Railway Roller Coaster and assume it to be the oldest ride at the park.
 In fact that accolade is the Gallopers’, which was built in 1915.
 It has operated at Pleasure Beach each season since 1954, standing pride of place near the entrance.

 Gallopers at Pleasure Beach in 1954 - its first year of operation at the park.
+Reproduced with permission of the University of Sheffield. |

 The first carousels were relatively simply affairs called dobbies.
 These rides were roundabouts with fixed horses or other objects on which riders sat.
 Early examples were hand-cranked, or pulled around by pony, but steam engines soon took over and more elaborate designs emerged.
 The application of steam engines to roundabouts piqued the interest of Frederick Savage (1828 - 1897), who had become a successful agricultural engineer by developing existing technology, including the application of steam engines to machinery.